Rei-SwitchBot/faq/en-us/Others.md

 1. Make sure your SwitchBot App version is up to date.

-2. Please contact us via SwitchBot App > Profile > Help & Feedback > Feedback.
-When contacting us, we would appreciate it if you could provide the following information.
+2. When contacting us, we would appreciate it if you could provide the following information.

 Home owner account: